 Next, following the diagram as a guide, you can use the wire cutters to bend your florist wire at 3-inches, at a 45-degree angle, for her shoulder blade.
 And then again one 1/2-inch farther up for her extending arm.
 You can snip off the excess wire then at 3.25” from the last bend.

 Once the wire has been bent correctly you can then take a piece of florist tape, extend it to activate it and wrap the skewer and wire together.
 Be sure to leave 1.75 inches free on the blunt (top) side of your skewer.
 This is where her head will be secured.

 Using the 200g of white modeling chocolate.
 Knead in a small amount of Holly green to give her the good and unhealthy complexion of a zombie.
 Once the consistency is smooth and there are no more streaks seen, you can cut off 1/4 to keep for later to use for her arms etc.

 Squeeze your styrofoam ball onto the blunt end of your skewer.
 Be careful to only insert it halfway onto it and to not pop the skewer the whole way through.

-Using the larger of your 2 lumps of green modelling chocolate – you can now roll it into a large ball.
-Push the green modelling chocolate onto the styrofoam ball at the lower back of her head.
+Using the larger of your 2 lumps of green modeling chocolate – you can now roll it into a large ball.
+Push the green modeling chocolate onto the styrofoam ball at the lower back of her head.
 Keep in mind that this is where her neck will be while placing the ball.
 Once the ball is secured inside the head – but still slightly visible, you can then remove it to work on her facial features.